softprops/unisockets/README.md

 Client's using this interface should make sure they call `ClientUdsSocketChannelFactory#releaseExternalResources` to release any resources acquired during request processing.

-note: the netty interface has only been tested with a netty client pipeline with version `3.9.6.Final` newer versions ( netty 4+ ) are not supported yet but support is planned to be added in the future.
+note: The Netty interface has only been tested with a Netty client pipeline with version `3.9.6.Final` newer versions ( Netty 4+ ) are not supported yet but support is planned to be added in the future.

 Doug Tangren (softprops) 2014-2015